nikgraf/2022-09-react-advanced/01-useId/notes.md

 !!! `useId` is not for generating keys in a list.
 Keys should be generated from your data.

+## But why not just Math.random?

+Super important to be able to reproduce the same key on the server and client.
+So if you refresh the page you will always get the same ID for the same element.

+## What are they?

-base 32 strings whose binary representation corresponds to the position of a node in a tree
+base 32 strings whose binary representation corresponds to the "position" and some form of mount count of a node in a tree

 ## Demo